cristiean/MyBinder/README.md

-# MyBinder
+# Project Pascal
-A repository to host my Jupyter notebooks
+A repository to host the Jupyter notebooks relating to this project